RatyHub/Move-Effectiveness-Preview/README.md

 **EN :** PSDK plugin that displays the expected move effectiveness directly in the move selection UI during battle.

 It can work in two different ways:
-- as a fixed preview shown under the move list
+- as a fixed preview shown next to the move list
 - or directly inside each move button

 The script supports `1v1`, `2v2` and `3v3` battles, single-target moves, target-selection moves and multi-target moves.